Shivendra-11/React-Springboot_1/README.md

-## Using REST APIs made by myself in Reactjs framework.
+## Using REST APIs made by myself in springboot in Reactjs framework.